 This may not be a very popular brand, but its a good functional keyboard and available for under 100 bucks.
 The Masterkey 49 USB MIDI controller keyboard comes with four knobs and the fader that can be used to control instrument or mix parameters, as you play.
 Pitch bend and modulation wheels allow you to add further articulation.
 It also has the octave up and down buttons to shift the keyboard range up or down instantly.
 Masterkey 49 is USB class-compliant, which means that no driver is needed for supported operating systems.

-Compact Keyboard Controllers – Uses
+Compact Keyboard Controllers – Guide

 A Compact Midi Controller Keyboard has less than 61 keys and as such may not be the preferred choice for live keyboard or piano performances.